wireservice/csvkit/docs/scripts/in2csv.rst

      --write-sheets WRITE_SHEETS
                            The names of the Excel sheets to write to files, or "-" to write all sheets.
+     --use-sheet-names     Use the sheet names as file names when --write-sheets is set.
      --encoding-xls ENCODING_XLS
                            Specify the encoding of the input XLS file.
      -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT